Michaelangel007/apple2_fantavision_reloaded/README.md

 ## Boot Stage Memory Map

-From $BE27 we can build this memory map
+From the Boot Sector and Boot Stage 2 @ $BE27 we can build this disk -> memory map

 |Track|Address|
 |:---:|:-----:|